amponsemmichael/clerk-auth/README.md

-#This application is simply learning how to integrate the clerk authentication
+#This application is to master the clerk authentication API integration into next App
-#API into a nextjs app
-#-Key skills learned involves using API keys
-#-Creating routing in the next